-Jacob Krupar is entering his first year on the Muskingum baseball staff as an assistant coach.
+Jacob Krupar is entering his second year on the Muskingum baseball staff as an assistant coach.

 Before arriving at Muskingum, Krupar served as an assistant coach at Baldwin Wallace University.
 While at Baldwin Wallace, he assisted in practices, recruiting, and coached the JV team.
 His duties also included: coaching outfielders, assisting with hitters, assisting with camps, and player development.
 Krupar also worked as an assistant coach with the Stark County Terriers Baseball team.
 In this role, he coached first and third base, outfield, and hitting.